microsoft/Dev-Pod/README.md

 - **Elite Technical Leadership**: Cultivate the next generation of technical leaders who bridge the gap between business vision and technical execution.
 - **Accelerated Innovation Cycles**: Implement practices that dramatically reduce the time from concept to production-ready code.

+## ❓ Frequently Asked Questions

+Have questions about the Dev Pods Program?
+Check out our [Frequently Asked Questions (FAQ)](./docs/faq.md) for answers about program requirements, time commitment, certification process, and how this program differs from traditional technical training.

 ## 🔄 The Exclusive Six-Month Transformation Journey

 The Dev Pods Program guides participants through a carefully structured progression that builds mastery from fundamentals to advanced innovation: